More case studies with Granite® Deep Mat

-Leiden University: Granite® Silky Mat adds permanence to pre-fabricated structures
+Leiden University: Granite® Deep Mat adds permanence to pre-fabricated structures

-Founded in 1575, the University of Leiden is one of the world’s oldest universities.
-But when it came to creating a new building to house the University’s Board they turned to modular construction and one of the industry’s most modern cladding materials – organic coated Granite® Silky Mat from ArcelorMittal Europe – Flat Products.
+Founded in 1575, the Leiden University is one of the world’s oldest universities.
+When it came to creating a new building to house the university’s Board, they turned to modular construction and one of the industry’s most modern cladding materials – organic coated Granite® Deep Mat from ArcelorMittal Europe – Flat Products.
 The finished structure has the appearance of a permanent building, but retains a flexible character which will enable the university to adapt to the modern world.

 De Meeuw typically utilises its own pre-fabricated system for modular construction.
 However, that system features a corrugated appearance.
-“That would not have fitted with the University’s environment,” notes Koen Gosens.
-“Our R&D department had a copy of the Steel Envelope design guide from ArcelorMittal, and there we found a sample of Granite® Silky Mat.
+“That would not have fitted with the university’s environment,” notes Koen Gosens.
+“Our R&D department had a copy of the Steel Envelope design guide from ArcelorMittal, and there we found a sample of Granite® Deep Mat.
 I suggested it to the customer and they were immediately excited.
-Granite® Silky Mat fulfilled both their quality and aesthetic expectations.
+Granite® Deep Mat fulfilled both their quality and aesthetic expectations.
 The Anthracite colour was also a perfect fit with the adjacent buildings.”

 Strength and price advantages of organic coated steel